-In November 2020, we opened our research, development and engineering center in Farmington Hills, Michigan.
-This facility includes space for engineering, product development, vehicle inspection and benchmarking, as well as labs for testing, validation and prototyping.
-This facility also houses our purchasing group as well as certain other corporate functions and will remain with the Company following the completion of the Foxconn Transactions.
+In November 2020, we opened a satellite research and development and engineering center in Farmington Hills, Michigan.
+This facility includes space for vehicle inspection and benchmarking, as well as labs for testing, validation and prototyping.

-In Irvine, California, we have established an engineering, vehicle development, and service center.
-This facility is focused primarily on developing advanced electronic hardware and software for our infotainment system as well as our cybersecurity, connected vehicle and fleet services systems.
-We have established Lordstown EV Sales, LLC, to receive direct orders from customers and have received our dealership license from the State of California.
+In Irvine, California, we have established an engineering, technology and service center.
+We have established Lordstown EV Sales, LLC, to receive direct orders from customers and have received our dealership license from California.

-Key Agreements, Other Alliances and Technology
+Key Agreements, Partnerships and Technology